Are minimum grade-point averages, class ranks or test scores required for admission?

 Do students apply to specific academic departments or schools?

 No; however, students are encouraged to indicate their academic interests in their application.

 Students may also submit a short creative writing sample or scientific research abstract.
 These items should be submitted digitally through the “Portfolio” section of the student’s UChicago Account.
-We will accept supplemental materials even after submitting an application Our deadlines for supplemental materials are: November 15th for Early Action and January 15th for Regular Decision.
+We will accept supplemental materials even after submitting an application Our deadlines for supplemental materials are: November 15 for Early Action and Early Decision I; January 15 for Early Decision II and Regular Decision.